berkeley-stat243/stat243-fall-2023/syllabus.md

 ## Computing Resources {#computing-resources .unnumbered}

 Most work for the course can be done on your laptop.
-Later in the course we'll also use the Statistics Department cluster.
+Later in the course we'll also use the Statistics Department Linux cluster.
 You can also use the SCF JupyterHub or the campus DataHub to access a bash shell or run an IPython notebook.

 The software needed for the course is as follows: